anyswap/CrossChain-Bridge/README.md

 MongoDB is used by the server to store swap status and history, you should config according to your modgodb database setting.
 (the swap oracle don't need it)

-#### ApiServer
+#### APIServer

-ApiServer is used by the server to provide API service to register swap and to provide history retrieving.
+APIServer is used by the server to provide API service to register swap and to provide history retrieving.
 (the swap oracle don't need it)

 #### Oracle